Certified and sworn translation services for companies

 - Sworn Translator/Interpreter, German

-Most standard documents are delivered within 24–48 hours.
-For tenders with a tight submission deadline, we offer an urgent 24-hour service.
-The exact timeframe depends on document volume and language combination.
-With a dedicated Project Manager assigned to every project, deadline management is part of the service — not an add-on.
+The exact turnaround depends on document volume and language combination.
+By assigning a dedicated Project Manager to every project, deadline management is built into the service — not an add-on.